-The properties of the EWMA methods depend both on the value of λ in the alarm statistic and on the alarm limit.
-The aim is to achieve a combination of limits and values of λ , which results in a total optimality.
+The properties of the EWMA methods depend both on the value of 8 in the alarm statistic and on the alarm limit.
+The aim is to achieve a combination of limits and values of 8, which results in a total optimality.
 For the EWMA method there is a restriction of how the given formula for the alarm limit should be combined with weights in the alarm statistic.
 When optimal weights and optimal limits can be combined, better exponentially weighted methods are achieved as will be seen below.

 An important feature of a method is how the alarm limit depends on the decision time s.
 The unavoidable false alarms can be allowed early or late.
 This error-spending strategy is important for the properties of the method.
-It might appear as if the error-spending by EWMAe is independent of λ since $P(Z_s > L\sigma{Zs}| \mu=0) = \Phi(-L)$ is independent of λ .
-However the correlation between successive Z_s , and thus the error-spending, depends on λ .
+It might appear as if the error-spending by EWMAe is independent of 8 since $P(Z_s > L\Phi{Zs}| := 0) = M(-L)$ is independent of 8.
+However the correlation between successive Z_s , and thus the error-spending, depends on 8.